 - Pair students together to create a song.
 They must first create a timeline of the events, then change those words into lyrics.

 Children’s Literature on the September 11 Attacks

-For those that were not born when the horrific events of 9/11 rocked the nation, a book may be the perfect discussion starter.
+A book may be the perfect discussion starter for kids unfamiliar with the events.
 These resources will help your students examine how the events that day impacted the world.

 Fireboat: The Heroic Adventures of the John J. Harvey

 - Grade: Primary

 - A true-story about a retired New York City fireboat that was called to service on September 11, 2001.

 Understanding September 11: Answering Questions About the Attacks on America

 - Reporter Mitch Frank explains and answers essential questions about the attacks of 9/11.